About Me : My Experience

 Professional Experience and Training

-I am a qualified Integrative Counsellor*, accredited by a recognised professional body (the National Counselling and Psychotherapy Society) .
+I am a qualified Integrative Counsellor*, accredited by the National Counselling and Psychotherapy Society and a registered member of the British Association for Counselling and Psychotherapy.
 I trained with The Academy SPACE.

-I have volunteered and / or worked for Sheffield Carers, Sheffield’s Adult Autism and Neurodevelopmental Service, Barnsley Recovery Steps and The University of Sheffield’s Counselling and Mental Health Service.
+I have worked for Sheffield Carers, Sheffield’s Adult Autism and Neurodevelopmental Service, Barnsley’s Recovery Steps Service, The University of Sheffield’s Counselling and Mental Health Service and Space to Breathe.
 I have worked with survivors of abuse.

 *Integrative Counsellors have working knowledge of several counselling approaches, instead of in-depth expertise in one.
 I use a range of tools in my work, depending on what you need and communicate to me.
 I pay close attention to the therapy relationship - the way a counsellor and client relate strongly influences whether or not the work is experienced positively.

-I am inspired and influenced by the Person-Centred Approach to counselling, and so prioritise:
+I am inspired and influenced by the Person-Centred Approach to counselling, and so endeavour to prioritise:

 • genuine contact between myself and my clients